Tutorial

 Signs Your Standups Are Working

-✅ Team members arrive on time and engaged
+- Team members arrive on time and engaged

-✅ Blockers surface early and get resolved
+- Blockers surface early and get resolved

-✅ People ask for help without fear
+- People ask for help without fear

-✅ Cross-team collaboration happens naturally
+- Cross-team collaboration happens naturably

-✅ New team members quickly get up to speed
+- New team members get up to speed quickly

-✅ Everyone leaves knowing what to do next
+- Everyone leaves knowing what to do next

-✅ The standup rarely goes over time
+- The standup rarely runs over time

 Signs Your Standups Are Broken

-❌ It's just status reporting to a manager
+- It is just status reporting to a manager

-❌ Blockers are hidden or minimized
+- Blockers are hidden or minimised

-❌ People talk for 5+ minutes
+- People talk for 5+ minutes

-❌ Side conversations and interruptions are constant
+- Side conversations and interruptions are constant

-❌ Nothing actionable comes from it
+- Nothing actionable comes from it

-❌ People openly resent the standup
+- People openly resent the standup

 The 3 Questions Framework